 Recently, designers have turned to dazzling typography to make brand messages pop and wow site visitors.
-That trend isn’t going away any time soon.
+These web design trends aren’t going away any time soon.

 There is inspiration abound when it comes to creative typefaces.
 Take a look around and come up with some ideas for your own site.